joehahn/spark-one-off/README.md

 efficient code will speed up the dashboard's refresh.

 6 Jupyter might complain about being unable to write a checkpoint file, those warnings can be ignored, but it would be nice to fix this issue.
+Using conda to install specific conda versions (rather than latest version) will avert these kind of future issues.